hgtlzyc/PokemonDisplay/README.md

 Next:

-improve UI + load images
+improve UI + Able to open by URLs and set the app to corresponding status

 Background: